Award-Winning Washington and Oregon Injury Lawyers

 Children under 12 account for a disproportionate share of dog bite injuries.
 CDC data has long shown that the most common scenario is a child being bitten by a familiar dog in or near the dog’s home.
 The injuries tend to be facial because the child is at the dog’s height, and the surgical and emotional consequences last decades.
 Settlements in pediatric dog bite cases routinely involve future care costs for reconstructive surgery as the child grows.

-Washington and Oregon both apply the discovery rule and the tolling-for-minority rule to dog bite cases involving children.
-The statute of limitations does not begin to run against a child until the child turns 18, which means a 7-year-old bitten today has until age 21 to file in Washington (three years from majority) and until age 20 in Oregon (two years from majority).
+Washington State applies the discovery rule and the tolling-for-minority rule to dog bite cases involving children.
+The statute of limitations does not begin to run against a child until the child turns 18, which means a 7-year-old bitten today has until age 21 to file in Washington (three years from majority).
 Parents and guardians should still pursue claims promptly because evidence and witness memory degrade quickly.

 Most dog bite claims are paid by the dog owner’s homeowners or renters insurance.
 The Insurance Information Institute’s annual analysis of homeowners liability claims consistently identifies dog bites as one of the largest single categories of paid loss.
 Average payouts have risen steadily over the past decade as medical costs and verdict values have climbed.